 When the underpinning principles of systems are taken into account in the recruitment, retention, leadership and departure of individuals and teams, organisational health is possible and everyone can find their place, make their contribution.

-This article will illuminate this subject and be published in the summer of 2017.
+This article will illuminate this subject.

 Joining and leaving